steineggerlab/Metabuli-App/docs/createdb.md

 5. **Taxonomy Path:** Folder of taxonomy dump files (`names.dmp`, `nodes.dmp`, and `merged.dmp` are requried).

 ### Optional fields
-- **Max RAM**: Specify the maximum RAM (in GiB) to allocate for the job.
+- `--make-library`: Make species genome library before indexing.
+It is highly recommended when a single FASTA file contains multiple species.
-- **Threads**: Specify the number of threads to use for the job.
+- `--cds-info`: File containing CDS file paths.
+Provided CDSs are used for included accessions instead of predicted genes.
+Prodigal's gene prediction is skipped.
+Only GenBank/RefSeq CDS files are supported.
-- **Accession Level**: Create a database for accession-level classification. </br>
+- `--accession-level`: Set 1 to create an accession level database, with which you can classify reads to specific accessions. </br>
   (WARNING: It it not tested for large databases.
 Using it with > 100K sequences may cause issues.)
-- **Make Library**: Make a library of species genomes.
-It accelerates the process when some large FASTA files include many species genomes.
+- `--max-ram`: Specify the maximum RAM (in GiB) to allocate for the job.
-- **CDS Info**: File containing absolute paths to CDS.
-For included accessions, Prodigal's gene prediction is skipped.
-Only GenBank/RefSeq CDS files are supported.
+- `--threads`: Specify the number of threads to use for the job.

 ---